Pr0methean/BetterRandom/README.md

 # Build scripts

+Many of these scripts require the environment variable `JAVA8=true` when using JDK 8.

 * `benchmark.sh`: Compile and run benchmarks.
 Output will be in `benchmark/target`.
-Won't work on JDK 9, except on Travis.
 * `unit-tests.sh`: Compile and run unit tests and generate coverage reports.
 Upload them to Coveralls if running in Travis-CI.
 If tests pass, run Proguard and then test again.
-Won't work on JDK 9, except on Travis.
 * `mutation.sh`: Run mutation tests.
 * `release.sh`: Used to perform new releases.
 * `unrelease.sh`: Used to roll back pom.xml etc. if a release fails.